opengisch/QField-docs/documentation/get-started/qfieldcloud/advanced-setup.en.md

 # Advanced setup guide

+!!! help
-> **Need Help?** We have a [community discussion platform](https://github.com/opengisch/qfieldcloud/discussions) to discuss your questions, doubts and ideas.
+    We have a [community discussion platform](https://github.com/opengisch/qfieldcloud/discussions) to discuss your questions, doubts and ideas.
 Do not hesitate to check it out.

 ## Supported vector providers